LeHuman/P2P-File-Sharing/docs/Design.md

 ## Initial Constraints

 This project code is portable to various devices.
 This greatly affected the design in terms of what libraries or functionality I had available to me.
 It runs on Linux, Linux Arm, and Windows (Mac untested).
 However, I did put my focus on Windows as that is where I did my programming, meaning there might be a bug or two that I missed on Unix systems.
+For PA2, I only tested on windows.

 This project is written in C++20 meaning it requires a more modern compiler and meant to run on newer devices.
 This does, however, allow me to use more modern C++ features.